3: Books Terry LIKES or LOVES (That He Has Read From Cover-to-Cover)

 *When Things Fall Apart: Heart Advice for Difficult Times [by Pema Chödrön]

-*Marx: Later Political Writings [a collection of writings by Karl Marx, edited by Terrell Carver]
+*Marx: Later Political Writings [a collection of writings by Karl Marx, edited and translated by Terrell Carver]

 *The Coming Insurrection [by The Invisible Committee]